 Technical trading bots are perhaps the most popular and widely-used bot.
 These bots use indicators and signals to predict price movements, allowing the user to automatically enter the market before a price increase.
 3Commas is one of the most popular technical trading bots.

-The bot is user friendly and requires no coding knowledge; prices start at just $25 a month.
-The bot offers multiple trading strategies, all of which are based around technical analysis.
+The bot is user-friendly and requires no coding knowledge; prices start at just $25 a month.
+The bot offers multiple trading strategies, all of which are based on technical analysis.
 If technical trading is your thing, then this bot is sure to make your life a lot easier.

 Automated Crypto Trading